How to use Free Software to learn Japanese, and more.

 YouTube presents great opportunities for language learning if used correctly.
 Mainly by watching videos created by native speakers intended primarily for other natives speakers of your target language.

+There's a difference between learning a language and learning about the language.
 YouTube channels where everybody speaks English all the time, like JapanesePod101, will only waste your time.
+Videos where Japanese people are asked to answer JLPT quizzes on the street are equally useless.
 Some channels simply recite textbook materials in audio-visual format, which is not just inefficient, but is also slower than reading a book given that typically people read faster than they speak.

 Subtitles in your native language